-* Contributions received through January 11, 2019 for the 2021 elections are subject to the old program (Option B)'s contribution limits.
+* All contributions received beginning January 12, 2018 for the 2021 Election Cycle are subject to the new program (Option A) contribution limits.

 Please see the Campaign Finance Board website for more information on campaign donation, spending limits and public matching funds. https://www.nyccfb.info/candidate-services/limits-thresholds/2021/